vitalab/vitalab.github.io/deep-learning/_posts/2018-08-13-FunctionalMapoftheWorld.md

 ---

 ## Dataset
 Over 1 million images from over 200 countries.
-Each image, provide at least one bounding box annotation containing one of 63 categories.
+Each image provides at least one bounding box annotation containing one of 63 categories.

 the dataset includes:
 - UTM Zone (zone of projection)